I have been lucky to hatch a small number of angulate / bowsprit tortoise (Chersina angulata) babies. Here are pictures of some of them.

-This Angulate hatchling, incubated on coarse vermiculite, has pipped and made some progress on the egg shell.
+This angulate hatchling, incubated on coarse vermiculite, has pipped and made some progress opening the egg shell.
 He stayed like this inside the egg for two days before he stepped out.

 Angulate tortoise babies of various ages, colors, and patterns.
 Interestingly, these are all from the same parents.
 Babies get darker and more colorful as they grow.

 Comparison of angulate tortoise (left) and golden Greek tortoise (right) hatchlings.
 The angulate baby already displays the dark, triangular pattern on his marginal scutes.
 The golden Greek baby has a more yellow colored shell and skin.

 My newly hatched angulate babies spend their first few days in a warm incubator nursery.
 Once their bellies are healed, I move them to a baby tub.

 I provide both dry and more humid areas for the little ones.
 The food and water area is kept cooler and dry while the warm end is kept more humid with deep, diggable substrate and/or with humid plant areas.
 My babies love to hide in the warm, damp sphagnum moss under the basking bulb.

 During the day, the basking bulb heats the damp sphagnum moss.
 A UV fluorescent tube is also turned on for part of the day if the babies haven't spend any time outdoors that day.